AIA New England Citation Award

 Formerly Margulies & Associates, this Boston architecture and interior design firm became Margulies Perruzzi Architects in 2008 — 20 years after Senior Partner Marc Margulies, FAIA, LEED AP founded the company — to reflect the leadership role of Daniel Perruzzi, AIA, LEED AP.
 Along with partners Jason B. Costello, AIA, LEED AP, and Janet Morra, AIA, LEED AP, Margulies and Perruzzi have built a clientele that includes Blue Cross Blue Shield, Massachusetts General Hospital, Fidelity Investments and other corporations embedded into the fabric of New England.
 According to Building Magazine, Margulies Perruzzi Architects is one of the top firms in the LEED AP, Green, and Office design categories.
 The firm’s work has also been recognized by the International Facilities Management Association Boston chapter, the International Interior Design Association, and the Illuminating Engineering Society.

 Zipcar contracted Margulies Perruzzi Architects to design a centralized headquarters in Boston’s Innovation District.
-The 46k-square-foot warehouse, known as the “Zipcar Building,” has been converted to house the national car-sharing company and their growing workforce.
+The 46k-square-foot warehouse, known as the “Zipcar Building,” has been converted to house the national car-sharing company and its growing workforce.
 The eco-conscious design employs high-efficiency lighting and reclaimed materials to reduce the project’s environmental impact.
-Among the honors Margulies Perruzzi Architects earned for their design were the IIDA New England Chapter Best Office between 30,000-80,000 square feet and People’s Choice Awards.
+Among the honors, Margulies Perruzzi Architects earned for their design were the IIDA New England Chapter Best Office between 30,000-80,000 square feet and People’s Choice Awards.
 With help from Margulies Perruzzi Architects, information management company Iron Mountain moved their global headquarters to the One Federal Street highrise.
 The two-floor layout — which includes private offices, low-paneled workstations, and a variety of huddle rooms — earned the CoreNet Global New England Award of Excellence for Best New Workplace/Large Renovation, an IFMA Boston Best Practice Award of Excellence for Medium Projects, and the NEWiRE Achievement Award for Networking.